 As a general rule, applicable in any major metropolis, use your common sense and you should be fine.
 That means be aware of your surroundings, especially at night.
 Don’t block your peripheral vision by wearing a hood or your hearing by wearing headphones.
-Don’t keep your eyes glued to your phone, and it might be a good idea to take a self-defense class, especially if you’re a woman.
+Don’t keep your eyes glued to your phone, and it might be a good idea to take a self-defense class.

-To remain informed about what’s going on in the neighborhood crime-wise, you can attend public community council meetings of 83rd Police Precinct third Tuesday of the month at 6 p.m. at 480 Knickerbocker Ave.
+To remain informed about what’s going on in the neighborhood crime-wise, you can attend public community council meetings of 83rd Police Precinct at 480 Knickerbocker Ave.

 How can I get involved in the community affairs even more?

 Attend Community Board 4 meetings!
 From liquor licenses to dog poop, Community Board 4 discusses all things community, and their meetings are open to the public.
-Community Board 4 meetings are held every third Wednesday of the month (except for July and August) at Hope Gardens Multi-Service Center 195 Linden St. at 6 p.m.
+Community Board 4 meetings are held every third Wednesday of the month.

 How do you get in, out, and about Bushwick?
 Is the transportation good?

 Yes, sort of!
-The L train is scheduled to shutdown in 2019, and currently messes up only occasionally.
+The L train currently messes up only occasionally.
 J and M subways have different schedules on the weekend (the M also skips some stops due to construction), so be on the lookout for that!
 As far as the Z train goes, I’ve seen it only once or twice in five years in the neighborhood and it was full of zombies, I swear.

 People around here don’t ride bikes just because it’s fashionable.
 It’s actually really the best way how to get around this vast neighborhood.
 Try walking from Momo Sushi to Good Work Gallery.
 No thanks.
-Get a bike at Haven Cycles, Harvest Cyclery, Bushwick Bicycle Shop, or Shack in the Back.
+Get a bike at Haven Cycles, Harvest Cyclery, Bushwick Bicycle Shop, or North Brooklyn Cycles.